decaf-dev/obsidian-dataloom/README.md

 #### Text Cells

-Text can be rendered in cells that are in a column with the `text` type selected.
+Text can be rendered in cells that are in a column with the `text` content type selected.

 #### Number Cells

-Numbers can be rendered in cells that are in a column with the `number` type selected.
+Numbers can be rendered in cells that are in a column with the `number` content type selected.
 A valid number only includes digits 0-9

 #### Tag Cells

-Tags can be rendered in cells that are in a column with the `tag` type selected.
+Tags can be rendered in cells that are in a column with the `tag` content type selected.

 Tags have a special notion-like menu that will appear.
 Tags are scoped to each column of a table.
 You can type text to filter existing tags and select one.
 You can also create a new tag by typing text and clicking "Create New" or pressing enter.